beetee17/beetee17.github.io/yata/docs.md

 - TOC
 {:toc}

-### Overall Structure

-GTD is a popular task management system created by David Allen.
-The methodology is based on a simple truth: **our brains are for having ideas, not storing them**.

-The more information bouncing around inside your head, the harder it is to decide what needs attention.
-As a result, **you spend more time thinking about your tasks than actually doing them**.
-When information piles up in your head, it can lead to stress, anxiety, or a loss in focus.

-The GTD method describes **how to dump all your mental clutter into an external system and then organize it so you can focus on the right things at the right times**.

-When your GTD workflow is set up right, you’ll be able to confidently answer “*what should I be working on?*” at any given moment without worrying that you might forget something important you need to do later.

-Yata makes it easy to incorporate a similar workflow, with the **Inbox**, **Scheduled**, **Anytime** and **Someday** lists.

-In Yata, a task is shown in the **Inbox** when it does not have an assigned [intent date](https://beetee17.github.io/yata/intent).
-It is recommended to regularly review your **Inbox** and aim for it to be empty (as you would for emails)!

-### Intent
+## Intent

 In Yata, there is a clear separation between a task's **intent date** (i.e. when you want to work on it), and its **due date** (i.e. deadline).

 This is because in reality, we tend not to only start working on our tasks at or right before its due date (or at least we try not to).
-Therefore, having this separation helps you to capture this important distinction, unlike most conventional Todo applications.
+Therefore, having this separation helps you to capture this important distinction.

 The **Inbox** displays tasks that do not have an assigned intent date.